 - Cost $50 -The first 60 registrants will receive a touchstone package to guide them through the virtual experience.

 Why Panama?
 Panama is the epicenter of the Americas serving as a connecting point between North and South America.
 For 100 years, the United States was a partner with Panama through the management of the Panama Canal.
 In the spirit of continued collaboration and because of the dynamic trade and entrepreneurial spirit embedded in Panama, TU has established partnerships with the US former partner.
 Various NGOs and local businesses representing a variety of fields such as sustainable and urban farming, butterfly and bee farming, conservation, watershed management, a restaurant with sustainable fishing for his menu, and the arts and music as a means of social integration are just a few examples of the topics that will be explored.
 Weekly team interactions with TU students, faculty and staff will create a dynamic experience designed to build a cohort of TU friends, faculty and staff prior to beginning university life.

 What is Jumpstart TU?

-Jumpstart TU is a week long program designed to prepare students for university life prior to beginning their first year as a college student.
+Jumpstart TU is a 3 week-long virtual program designed to prepare students for university life prior to beginning their first year as a college student.
 The University of Tulsa is committed to providing the necessary preparation and skills for incoming students and national research shows that students who are connected with peers, faculty and staff prior to beginning college are significantly more successful in transitioning to college.

 How does it work?